ocaml-sf/learn-ocaml-corpus/exercises/nondet_monad_defun/descr.md

 Here, the process gives rise to three generalized algebraic data types and three `apply` functions, because we defunctionalize computations, success continuations, and failure continuations independently.

+One potential advantage of the defunctionalized version is the fact that it can be implemented in a programming language that does not support first-class functions, such as C.